Heather Phillipson

-Heather Phillipson is a British artist working in a variety of media including video, sculpture, music, large-scale installations, online works, text and drawing.
+Heather Phillipson is a British artist working in a variety of media including video, sculpture, electronic music, large-scale installations, online works, text and drawing.
+She was nominated for the Turner Prize in 2022.
+Her work has been presented at major venues internationally and she has received multiple awards for her artwork, videos and poetry, including the Film London Jarman Award in 2016.
 She is also an acclaimed poet whose writing has appeared widely online, in print and broadcast.
-Her work has been presented at major venues internationally and she has received multiple awards for her artwork, videos and poetry.
-She is nominated for the Turner Prize 2022.

 Exhibitions

-Phillipson has held solo exhibitions at major galleries and locations internationally, including the annual Duveen Galleries commission at Tate Britain in 2021 and the Fourth Plinth, Trafalgar Square, in 2020.
+Phillipson has held solo exhibitions at major galleries and locations internationally, including the annual Duveen Galleries commission at Tate Britain in 2021 and the 13th commission for the Fourth Plinth, Trafalgar Square, where her sculpture The End was installed from 2020 to 2022.

 Other notable solo exhibitions include: a major commission for the 80-metre-long unused platform at Gloucester Road Underground Station for Art on the Underground (2018), Baltic Centre for Contemporary Art Gateshead (in 2018 and 2013), Screens Series, New Museum, New York (2016), Whitechapel Gallery London (2016), Schirn Frankfurt (2015–16), Performa New York (2015) and Dundee Contemporary Arts (2014).
 In 2014 she designed the stage for the Serpentine Gallery's Extinction Marathon.
 She has also presented works at many major biennials and festivals including a commission for Frieze Projects at Frieze Art Fair, New York (2016), São Paulo Art Biennial (2016), the Athens Biennale (2018), and the Sharjah Biennial (2019).

 Her live events, which involve music, video, objects and speech, have been presented at venues including Tate Britain, the Serpentine Gallery, Palais de Tokyo, Whitechapel Gallery and the Institute of Contemporary Arts in London.

-Phillipson's videos have been screened on BBC Two and Channel 4 television and her poems and audio collages have been broadcast on BBC Radio 3 and BBC Radio 4.

 Her works are held in a number of public collections including Tate, the Arts Council Collection and Castello di Rivoli, Turin.
 In October 2021, Phillipson contributed to WWF's campaign, Art For Your World.

+Broadcast

+Phillipson's videos have been screened on BBC Two and Channel 4 television and her audio collages and poems have been broadcast on BBC Radio 3 and BBC Radio 4.

+In December 2023, Phillipson appeared in several Christmas special episodes of University Challenge on BBC Two, in which she captained a team of notable alumni from Middlesex University.
+The team included Lola Young, Baroness Young of Hornsey, comedian and actor Dan Renton Skinner, music journalist David Hepworth and architectural historian David Heathcote.
+Phillipson's team beat alumni from the University of Leeds and Bangor University in the heat and semi-finals, respectively, and went on to win against Corpus Christi College, Oxford in the season final.